What is malware?

 Ransomware – this specific kind of malware is used for extortion, blocking the screen or encrypting a user’s data so it can’t be accessed.
 Ransomware holds the computer system captive and demands payment from the user in order to regain access.

-Viruses – this is a type of malware that is capable of copying itself and spreading to other computers, much like a human virus.
+Viruses – this is a malware type that is capable of copying itself and spreading to other computers, much like a human virus.
 It modifies legitimate host files or programs, and executes its code when the user launches the infected program.

 Computer worms – these can be classified as a type of virus – the key difference is that worms are self-replicating and can spread independently while viruses rely on human actions to spread.
 Computer worms exploit vulnerabilities in the user’s operating system and can steal data, delete files, or create botnets.